rahmonov/rahmonov.github.io/content/python-gil.md

 Tags: python
 Slug: python-gil
 Authors: Jahongir Rahmonov
 Summary: What is the Global Interpreter Lock in Python?

+In this blog post, we will look at Python GIL, Threads, Processes and AsyncIO.

 Let's say that we want to write a function that takes a number as an argument and simply counts down.
 Pretty easy: